Copyright (c) 1998-2017,

 In

-the early 1800s, John Bell moved his family from North Carolina to the Red River
+John Bell moved his family from North Carolina to the Red River

-bottomland in Robertson County,
+bottomland in

-Tennessee, settling in a community, Red River, which became Adams,
+Tennessee, settling in the Red River

-Tennessee many years later.
+Tennessee.
 Bell purchased some land and a large house

 for his family.
 Over the next several years, he acquired more land,